tsvetelinda/angular-course/02-components/README.md

 ```
 * `[message]="parentMessage"` binds the parent’s parentMessage property to the child’s message property using the `@Input` decorator.
 * `Explained`:
-1. The parent component has a property parentMessage with the value "Hello from the Parent Component!".
+1. The parent component has a property parentMessage with the value `"Hello from the Parent Component!"`.
-2. It uses [message]="parentMessage" to pass that value to the child component’s message property.
+2. It uses `[message]="parentMessage"` to pass that value to the child component’s message property.
-3. In the child component (MessageComponent), @Input() message: string; means message can now hold whatever value the parent provides.
+3. In the child component (MessageComponent), `@Input() message: string;` means message can now hold the string value the parent provides.
-4. Finally, <p>{{ message }}</p> displays "Hello from the Parent Component!" in the child component's template.
+4. Finally, `<p>{{ message }}</p>` displays "Hello from the Parent Component!" in the child component's template.

 ### From Child to Parent
 * `@Output` is a decorator that lets the child component create an event that the parent component can listen to.